maghfiraer/maghfiraer.github.io/content/research/_index.md

 ## Work in Progress

+- "How do households respond to grid emergency?
+Evidence from California's Flex Alert"

 - "Measuring benefit of residential battery storage"

 - "Managing Transition to Intermittent Renewable Electric Power" (with Daniel Matisoff and Matthew Oliver)